hoch/motw-2015/README.md

-# Musicking on the Web: Boilerplate Project
+# MOTW Workshop: Boilerplate Project

 This repository is the boilerplate project for Musicking on the Web workshop.
 The MOTW workshop 2015 will be hosted by [Google Campus Seoul](https://www.campus.co/seoul/ko) and be a part of [Music 220A](https://ccrma.stanford.edu/courses/220a/) class at [CCRMA](https://ccrma.stanford.edu) at Stanford University.